saymrwulf/finance-rl/notes.md

-2024-07-19T23:47:00 - Minor doc updates: linking to article on quantization (finance-rl) 2024-07-23T07:37:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2024-07-23T18:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl)
+2024-07-19T23:47:00 - Minor doc updates: linking to article on quantization (finance-rl) 2024-07-23T07:37:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2024-07-23T18:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl) 2024-07-27T19:50:00 - Minor doc updates: linking to article on quantization (finance-rl)